-UConn Health now offers a full spectrum of teledermatology services, a cost-effective and easy-to-access alternative to conventional dermatology care.
+UConn Health offers a full spectrum of teledermatology services, a cost-effective and easy-to-access alternative to conventional dermatology care.
+Over a hundred teledermatology consultations are conducted each month, and many primary care providers have found teledermatology to be an invaluable tool for quick access to dermatological consultation.

 Teledermatology specialty care is generally delivered in two ways: